The Fundamental Beliefs Of The Libertarian Party And Positions On Current Issues

 Thomas Jefferson’s words: “A wise and frugal government, which shall restrain men from injuring one another, which shall leave them otherwise free to regulate their own pursuits of industry and improvement, and shall not take from the mouth of labor the bread which it has earned”, describe the philosophy of the Libertarian Party.

-The Fastest Growing Third Party In America
+“THE” Third Party In America

 Libertarians believe that the fundamental ideas of restraint of government, embodied in the United States Constitution, are what makes America different and better than most other countries.
 Legitimate government is created when citizens give it specific limited powers to provide for protection of their persons and property through the creation of court systems and laws.
 Governments do not have rights, only citizens have rights.
 The most important lesson of America is not democracy, it is limitation of the power of government.

 Libertarians understand that government agencies are the only organizations that grow when they fail, and that have a built in bias against truly solving problems.
 Government problem solving programs create government employees whose jobs may go away if they succeed, but whose jobs and power will expand if the problem gets worse.
 Libertarians are committed to finding practical ways to get government out of everything possible.